 Applications are submitted directly to Oxford during the second semester of your second year of your ANU JD, with applications usually closing in January for a September commencement at Oxford.
 Applications will be assessed based on 96 units of study.
 You will then complete a further semester of study at ANU, ensuring that all compulsory courses are completed prior to departure.

-Applicants should be aware that you will be responsible for all travel, tuition, college fees and living expenses associated with studying and living in Oxford.
+Applicants should be aware that you will be responsible for all travel, Oxford tuition fees, college fees and living expenses associated with studying and living in Oxford.
+You will not be enrolled at ANU during your time at Oxford.

 Your application must: